Skip to main content

 • Antibiotics:

-• Usually Not Needed: Most cases of acute diarrhea are viral and do not require antibiotics.
+• Usually Not Needed: Most cases of acute Diarrhoea are viral and do not require antibiotics.
 Antibiotics are only needed for certain bacterial or parasitic infections, and inappropriate use can lead to side effects or antibiotic resistance.

 • Antibiotics May Be Prescribed If: A bacterial infection is confirmed, particularly if there are severe symptoms like high fever, blood in the stool, or if there is a high risk of complications.

-Preventing Future Episodes of Acute Diarrhea
+Preventing Future Episodes of Acute Diarrhoea

 • Food and Water Safety: